projectcalico/calico/reference/kube-controllers/configuration.md

 ### Other configuration

+> **Note:** Whenever possible, prefer configuring the kube-controllers component using the [KubeControllersConfiguration]({{site.baseurl}}/reference/resources/kubecontrollersconfig) API resource,
+> Some configuration options may not be available through environment variables.
+{: .alert .alert-info}

 The following environment variables can be used to configure the {{site.prodname}} Kubernetes controllers.

 | Environment   | Description | Schema | Default |